 - If successful, the job is queued; otherwise, the job stops, and the DataOps pipeline fails.

-- The Matillion VM now runs this job in the background with the DataOps runner polling the job every five seconds, fetching the job’s progress.
+- The Matillion VM now runs this job in the background with the DataOps orchestrator polling the job every five seconds, fetching the job’s progress.

 - Once the job has finished, we interrogate the API endpoint for all the job’s metadata, including when it started, when it ended, who ran it, as well as the complete breakdown of every one of the tasks included in the job.